Exploring the Heart of Justice

 • interpersonal justice-making decisions in a way that treats people with respect, dignity, and compassion

 This idea caught my attention because I made an insight recently while reading the part of the Bible known as the Sermon on the Mount.
-Matthew chapters 5 through 7 contains some of the most well known passages from the Bible, some you may not realize are biblical.
+Matthew chapters 5 through 7 include some of the Bible’s most well-known passages, some you may not realize are biblical.
 Have you ever heard these phrases?

 • eye for an eye